isomerpages/moe-etd-tflb/pages/Eliciting Voices of Students with Diverse Learning Needs1.md

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/dDyf9ekgT-E" height="500" width="100%"></iframe>

-> The (EVS) resource guide highlights tools such as the text-to-speech function.
-(The use of such tools) is useful for students with literacy needs as they can listen to the instructions instead of struggling through the reading process.
+<center><blockquote>The (EVS) resource guide highlights tools such as the text-to-speech function.
+(The use of such tools) is useful for students with literacy needs as they can listen to the instructions instead of struggling through the reading process.</blockquote></center>

 <center><a href="https://vle.learning.moe.edu.sg/mrv/community-gallery/lesson/view/48ecf4c2-ac17-4386-a69d-368b3f6ce570/cover"><button style="background-color:#DDE9FF;"><h5>EVS SLS lesson: Feelings</h5></button></a></center>